bransfieldjack/Data_Centric_Development_Milestone_Project/README.md

 ## About:
-This is the third milestone project in the Code Institute Full Stack Software Development Course.
+This is the third of four milestone projects in the Code Institute Full Stack Software Development Course, having already completed the Stream One (old LMS) and Practical Python projects.
 The brief for this project required building a data-driven web application using the technologies learned throughout the Data Centric Development module.
 The project required the storage and retrieval of easily accessible cooking recipes.
 The database technology I chose for this project, was MongoDB.